Interferences

 for solo clarinet and 15 players [1987/88] | duration: 32’00”

-Originally commissioned as a concerto for clarinet and chamber ensemble, Martin Lichtfuss composed 30 minutes of music for solo clarinet and fifteen players in three groups (a woodwind block, a brass quintet and – as a kind of “continuo core” – percussion, piano, accordion, electric guitar/bass and synthesizer), which only partially reveals the traditional concerto form.
+Originally commissioned as a concerto for clarinet and chamber ensemble, Martin Lichtfuss composed a half-hour work for solo clarinet and fifteen players divided into three groups: a woodwind section, a brass quintet, and — functioning as a kind of “continuo core” — percussion, piano, accordion, electric guitar/bass, and synthesizer.
+This instrumental setup may somewhat resemble the configuration of a concerto grosso.